 Someone working with CMS platforms doesn’t need the experience and training in programming or HTML in order to work with a CMS platform website and update or change things.
 With CMS, companies don’t have to wait too long or hope someone else can update their website.
 Anyone in the company with access to the website can easily work with CMS and update the content.
 Using this system provides an updated web page that looks good to your audience.

 There are many advantages and disadvantages to working with WordPress.
-Having so many advantages and disadvantages provides an array of examples to help businesses make an informed decision when choosing a CMS for your business website.
+Having so many advantages and disadvantages provides an array of examples to help businesses make an informed decision when choosing a CMS for their business website.

 - It also contains a large community and an array of plugins.
 These advantages aid in the conversational Q&A sessions and the ability to work with discussion boards and thousands of free and paid plugins to create any templates your website may require.
 If you want to learn more about integrating the best WordPress plugins and themes, check out NameHero’s list for the lowdown and you’ll see just how much choice and flexibility this platform gives you.

 - The multitude of free and paid templates available is another perk WordPress offers.
 It provides choices to give your website the look it needs to stay professional while drawing people in.
 These templates are available in many forms and contain an array of graphics to continue keeping your website looking fresh.